-Although ski resorts in winter are focused mostly on skiing, Les Gets has much more to offer non-skiers than most other ski destinations.
+Although ski resorts in winter are focused mostly on skiing, Les Gets has much more to offer to non-skiers than most other ski destinations.
 There's a range of activities to suit all tastes, from the relaxation to gentle exploration of the village's 800 year old roots to adrenaline-fuelled adventure!
 Below is just a small section of what Les Gets has to offer, we'll be adding to this section so please check back soon!

 There are some fantastic world class events and concerts held in and around Les Gets and the Portes Du Soleil area.
 Here we have listed a small selection of Les Gets events for you to browse.Les Gets Events